ssnyders89/Servianchallenge-infracode/README.md

 - Think of Autoscale- currently not available with Azure container instance (could use AKS)
 - Think of an end to end automated pipeline to run (docker builds image, Auto modify Image name before deploying Azure container Instance)
 - Better backend state store
+- Multiple read replicas for Postgresql
 - Secure app - Certificate HTTPS
 - Use different branches in Github to add features and test before merging to Main

+## Testing
+In order to test this application I did docker build and run locally